Skip To Main Content

 The Henry R. Kravis ’63 Center for Excellence in Teaching guides and nurtures our faculty in their ongoing pursuit of excellence.
 The mission?
 To sustain in the faculty the same passion for lifelong learning that we aim to instill in our students.

-Through the center, teachers delve deeply into the latest findings on mind-brain education science, refine their curricula with an eye to equity and inclusion; and finetune their grading practices in response to the evolving needs of students.
+Through the center, teachers delve deeply into the latest findings on mind-brain education science with an eye to teaching for understanding and long-term retention of material.
+Teachers also learn how to maximize student belonging and motivation as well as fine-tune their grading practices in response to the evolving needs of students.

 The center provides the space and the time for teachers to support each other and learn from each other, all in the service of student learning.
 Our teachers challenge each other to be the best teachers that they can be . . . to be the best teachers you will find anywhere.